 Other instruments usually cost hundreds or even thousands of dollars.
 It doesn’t make sense to pay that much money when you’re trying something new.
 What happens if you don’t like the instrument or you only want something to play casually as a hobby?

 If you do decide to get more serious about your ukulele playing, you can always upgrade while still paying a reasonable amount.

 12. They’re Easy to Learn

-With all of the information and tutorials online, learning to play the ukulele has never been easier.
+With all of the information and tutorials online, learning to play has never been easier.
 You don’t need to spend countless hours trying to decipher sheet music.
 There are plenty of videos that demonstrate how to play certain chords, tabs, or offer other helpful tips.

 If you’re a visual learner, then watching someone else play can be helpful.
 If you need to read something, then learning how to decipher tabs is a painless process.

 No matter what your learning style is, the ukulele will be easy to master.
 You could even pick one up and start strumming randomly.
 It would still sound good.

 Here’s a video of Brett McQueen teaching how to play essential strumming patterns:

 13. There’s a Ukulele for Your Voice